Inter-cultural psychodynamic psychotherapy (D59I)

 - an initial clinical training equivalent to our Foundations of psychodynamic psychotherapy

-- at least two years of supervised psychotherapy work with a patient
+- at least one year of supervised psychotherapy work with a patient

 - at least two years of weekly personal psychotherapy with a BPC accredited psychoanalytic psychotherapist or psychoanalyst